Ashikaga shogunate: Government structure

 The Ashikaga shogunate was the weakest of the three Japanese military governments.
 Unlike its predecessor, the Kamakura shogunate, or its successor, the Tokugawa shogunate, when Ashikaga Takauji established his government he had little personal territory with which to support his rule.
 The Ashikaga shogunate was thus heavily reliant on the prestige and personal authority of its shōgun.
 The centralized master-vassal system used in the Kamakura system was replaced with the highly de-centralized daimyōs (local lord) system, and because of the lack of direct territories, the military power of the shōgun depended heavily on the loyalty of the daimyō.

 On the other hand, the Imperial court was no longer a credible threat to military rule.
 The failure of the Kenmu Restoration had rendered the court weak and subservient, a situation that Ashikaga Takauji reinforced by establishing his court near to the Emperor in Kyoto.
 The authority of the local daimyō greatly expanded from that of Kamakura times.
 In addition to military and policing responsibilities, the shogunate-appointed shugo now absorbed the judicial, economic, and taxation powers of the local Imperial governors, while the government holdings in each province were rapidly absorbed into the personal holdings of the daimyō or their vassals.
 The loss of both political clout and an economic base deprived the Imperial court of much of its power, which were then assumed by the Ashikaga shōgun.
 This situation reached its peak under the rule of the third shōgun, Ashikaga Yoshimitsu.

-After Yoshimitsu however, the structural weakness of the Ashikaga shogunate was exposed by numerous succession troubles and early deaths.
+After Yoshimitsu however, the structural weakness of the Ashikaga shogunate was exposed by numerous succession crises and early deaths.
 This became dramatically more acute after the Ōnin War, after which the shogunate itself became reduced to little more than a local political force in Kyoto.

 Foreign relations

 The Ashikaga shogunate's foreign relations policy choices were played out in evolving contacts with Joseon on the Korean Peninsula and with imperial China.
+The utilization of daimyo was essential for this trade; daimyo located on the Tsushima Island acted as a middleman for trade between the Ashikaga shoguns and Joseon Korea.
+The relationship between China was active until China adopted Confucian values.
+Yet the trade did not slow, rather exchanging products with each other and labeling them as offerings from emperor to emperor.
+Yoshimitsu, at the age of ten, expanded on the trade relations with other empires.
+Receiving major quantities of porcelain, silk, and bronze coins from China.
+In return, he sent swords, lumber, and ores as gifts to China.
+There was also marginal trading done with Southeast Asia, sending out similar items, with the addition of furs, to acquire spices or other kinds of lumber.